t0nik/SzybciorPlusPlus/README.md

 **Map/Mechanics (20/06/2020):**
 - Made a fully playable map
+- Hidden collision and hitbox vision
-- Failed to fix mechanics
+- Failed to fix and implement some mechanics